bradparks/LoveToPixel/README.md

 * u - undo
 * r - redo
 * c - display the color palette, right or left click a color to pick it for the corresponding tool
+* b - display the brush size palette, so far does nothing
 * 1-9 - pick a color (for the left tool only)
 * z - zoom
 * hold a - return to 100% until a is released